Indian palm squirrel

 - Urban nuisance and scavenger.

-- Early detection is essential for preventing pest establishment.
-If you have seen or are in possession of an Indian palm squirrel, please contact Biosecurity Queensland on 13 25 23.
+If you see or are in possession of an Indian palm squirrel, please contact our Customer Service Centre within 24 hours.

-- This is a prohibited invasive animal under the Biosecurity Act 2014.
+- The Indian palm squirrel is a prohibited invasive animal under the Biosecurity Act 2014.

 - You must not keep, feed, move, give away, sell or release into the environment.
 Penalties may apply.